quesby/quesby-boilerplate/src/_includes/partials/documentation/intro.md

-### What is Neutrino Boilerplate?
+### What is Quesby Boilerplate?

-**Neutrino** is a modern boilerplate based on Eleventy that allows you to create fast and performant websites.
+**Quesby** is a modern boilerplate based on Eleventy that allows you to create fast and performant websites.

 ### Key Features